Biogas: Sulfur compounds

-Toxic and foul smelling Hydrogen sulfide (H_{2}S) is the most common contaminant in biogas, but other sulfur-containing compounds, such as thiols may be present.
-Left in the biogas stream, hydrogen sulfide is corrosive and when combusted yields sulfur dioxide (SO_{2}) and sulfuric acid (H_{2}SO_{4}), also corrosive and environmentally hazardous compounds.
+Toxic, corrosive and foul smelling hydrogen sulfide (H_{2}S) is the most common contaminant in biogas.
+If not separated, combustion will produce sulfur dioxide (SO_{2}) and sulfuric acid (H_{2}SO_{4}), which are corrosive and environmentally hazardous., Other sulfur-containing compounds, such as thiols may be present.

 Ammonia

 Ammonia (NH_{3}) is produced from organic compounds containing nitrogen, such as the amino acids in proteins.
 If not separated from the biogas, combustion results in NOx emissions.

 Siloxanes

 In some cases, biogas contains siloxanes.
 They are formed from the anaerobic decomposition of materials commonly found in soaps and detergents.
 During combustion of biogas containing siloxanes, silicon is released and can combine with free oxygen or other elements in the combustion gas.
 Deposits are formed containing mostly silica (SiO_{2}) or silicates (SixOy) and can contain calcium, sulfur, zinc, phosphorus.
 Such white mineral deposits accumulate to a surface thickness of several millimeters and must be removed by chemical or mechanical means.

-Practical and cost-effective technologies to remove siloxanes and other biogas contaminants are available.